The following are explanations of commonly used business terms referenced on this website:

 FICA: The Federal Insurance Contributions Act (FICA) tax is a tax imposed on both employees and employers to fund Social Security and Medicare.
 Self-employed individuals contribute to Social Security and Medicare by paying self-employment tax on their net earnings.

 Fidelity Bond: A type of insurance that protects employers against employee dishonesty, theft, negligence, fraud and/or embezzlement.
 The bond can cover all employees, such as bank employees, or individuals within a business.
-Specialty fidelity bonds can be purchased to cover specific individuals and occupations, such as janitors or trust or pension fund managers.
+Specialty fidelity bonds can be purchased to cover specific individuals and occupations, such as trust or pension fund managers.
 Fidelity bonds are purchased from insurance companies.

 Financial Statements: Statements detailing the business’s financial status, including an income statement, balance sheet, and cash flow statements, and may include other statements appropriate to the business, such as accounts receivable and accounts payable statements.

 First Degree of Consanguinity: A near relative of an employer who is exempt from Workers Compensation coverage.
 See Workers Compensation Exemptions.